erfanasgari21/Markov_Matrices_Business_Cycle/README.md

 In a Markov chain, as time progresses, the influence of the initial state distribution diminishes.
 The chain will converge to the steady-state distribution, which is a stationary distribution that satisfies:

 $$
-\pi = \pi P
+p = Ap
 $$

-where $` \pi `$ is the steady-state distribution and $ P $ is the transition matrix.
 This equation implies that once the chain reaches the steady-state, the distribution over states does not change with further transitions.

 #### Long-Term Behavior
 The steady-state distribution represents the long-term equilibrium of the Markov chain.
 For any initial state, as the number of transitions increases, the probability of being in each state converges to the steady-state probabilities.
 This convergence is independent of the initial state because the steady-state distribution is defined by the transition matrix alone.